 That really depends on the mic.
 While USB mics generally provide good performance across the board, there are also some popular options that focus specifically on recording vocals.
 If you’re looking to record a podcast or engage in another type of voice recording, Yeti is a name you should pay close attention to.

 Are USB Mics Better?

 That depends on your setup.
 USB mics act as their own sound card, so you can get great sound quality regardless of the computer you’re using them on.
-If you’re on a budget and can’t invest in a computer with a heavy duty sound card – or if you want the freedom to record wherever you go – mics that use a USB cable are one of the top options.
+If you’re on a budget and can’t invest in a computer with a heavy-duty sound card – or if you want the freedom to record wherever you go – then mics that use a USB cable are one of the top options.

 What Are USB Microphones Used For?

 Anything a traditional mic can be used for!
 USB mics are used for everything from streaming games to shooting YouTube videos to recording music or podcasts.
 Their mobile design and ability to hook up to any modern computer make them a versatile choice.